162nd Division (Israel): History

 The division played a critical role in the 1973 Yom Kippur War in the Sinai, under Avraham "Bren" Adan.

 Although attached to the Central Command at the time, the 162nd Division participated in battles against Hezbollah, from July to August 2006, in the western sector of southern Lebanon and north of Bint Jbeil.
 The division reached the strategic Litani River, that separates Hezbollah-controlled Lebanon from central Lebanon.
 The division participated in skirmishes with Hezbollah as late as September 27.

 Gaza war

 On February 17, 2025, the Israel Defense Forces announced that the 162nd Division had officially concluded its nearly 15-month-long operations in the Gaza Strip.
 Responsibility for the military's buffer zone in the northern part of the Strip was handed over to the 252nd Division.
 According to the IDF, the 162nd Division suffered the loss of 265 soldiers during the Israeli invasion of the Gaza Strip.
 The southern portion of the buffer zone, as well as the Philadelphi Corridor along the Egypt-Gaza border, remains under the responsibility of the Gaza Division.

 A UN commission concluded that the 162nd division deliberately targeted and killed medical workers during the Gaza war.
 UN experts "determined on reasonable grounds" that it was the 162nd division that killed Hind Rajab, a 5-year old Palestinian girl.
+The 162nd division, according to the report, also killed the rest of the girl's family and two paramedics trying to rescue the girl.